If you’re having a baby in the Netherlands, this guide explains Dutch prenatal care, delivery, aftercare, and parental leave in the Netherlands.

 Salaried employees must notify their employer a minimum of two to three weeks before the start of their maternity leave.
 Apply for maternity benefits no later than two weeks prior to the commencement of your leave.
 Applications can be made either via your employer or the UVW (Employee Insurance Agency).

 Dutch labor law limits fully-paid paternity leave to five days.

 Self-employed workers can also receive the same maternity benefits as employees if they apply for self-employed maternity benefits with the UWV.

 Registration of birth

-Any new-born must be fully registered at a local town hall (gemeentehuis) within 72 hours of birth.
-The registration must take place in the town of birth, which is important to note in the event of delivery taking place in a different town from the one in which you live.
-Both parents must present their passports, birth certificates and residence papers at the time of registration.
+Your local city hall (gemeentehuis) requires all newborns to be fully registered within 72 hours of birth.
+Registration takes place in the municipality of birth; this is important to note in case the birth occurs in a different municipality.
+Both parents must present their passports, birth certificates, and residence papers at the time of registration.
 If applicable, marriage certificates must also be included.
-The child’s birth certificate will then be issued upon completion of registration, along with a kinderbijslag form which enables parents to claim child benefits.
-Read more information on child benefits in the Netherlands.
+The city hall issues the child’s birth certificate upon completion of registration.
+In addition, authorities provide a kinderbijslag form, which allows parents to claim child benefits.

 Expats wishing to register the birth in their home country can do so via their relevant embassy in the Netherlands.
 However, this can only be done once a Dutch birth certificate has been obtained.